rust-lang/miri/README.md

 }
 ```

+If the majority of tests is not Miri-compatible and an opt-in scheme
+feels more appropriate, the [`test-tag`][test-tag] crate may be useful
+as well.

 There is no way to list all the infinite things Miri cannot do, but the
 interpreter will explicitly tell you when it finds something unsupported: